eclipse-thingweb/playground/packages/web/README.md

 # @thing-description-playground/**WEB**

-This package provides the web interface of the Web of Things Thing Desciption Playground.
+This package provides the web interface of the Web of Things Thing Description Playground.
 It uses the functionality of the `core` package to validate Thing Descriptions and `assertions` to generate an assertion Test report.
-You can find more information about the Thingweb-Playground [here](https://github.com/eclipse-thingweb/playground).
+You can find more information about the Playground [here](https://github.com/eclipse-thingweb/playground).

 The TDs can be exported as URLs which can be copied anywhere and reopened here.

 ## License

 Licensed under the MIT license, see [License](../../LICENSE.md).

-## Browser based Thing Description Validation
+Browser-based Thing Description Validation

 -   Online: It is hosted [here](http://plugfest.thingweb.io/playground/)